jssimmon/liminal-notes/_posts/2025-10-06-why-the-semicolon-is-stupid.md

 ---
-title: "Why the Semicolon is Stupid"
+title: "Why the semicolon is stupid"
 date: 2025-10-06
 ---